 ■ Left superior homonymous quadrantanopia: probably right inferior occipital cortex but consider right temporal lobe lesion.
 Inferior homonymous quadrantanopia may be caused by a parietal lobe lesion.
 The defect may be relative or absolute.
 The vertical meridian will be absolutely respected but usually not the horizontal meridian.

 ■ Bitemporal superior quadrantanopia: typically caused by pituitary tumours but will be relative; the defect will respect the vertical meridian but not the horizontal meridian.

 As the defect progresses, the bitemporal hemianopia will become more complete but usually asymmetric and eventually with evidence of optic neuropathy on one or other side.
-A craniopharyngioma may cause a bilateral inferotemporal quadrantanopia but is more likely to give rise to a combination of optic nerve, chiasm and tract deficits.
+A craniopharyngioma may cause a bilateral inferotemporal quadrantanopia but is more likely to give rise to a combination of the optic nerve, chiasm and tract deficits.

 ■Complete bitemporal hemianopia: may occur with compressive lesions of the chiasm but such a clear-cut deficit is typically only seen in cases of traumatic chiasmal

-■ Central scotoma: the commonest cause is age related macular degeneration.
+■ Central scotoma: the commonest cause is age-related macular degeneration.
 In the case of optic nerve disease, such a symmetrical picture is more likely to be toxic, nutritional, or an inherited condition.
 Cone dystrophy can produce a similar picture.

 ■ Superior altitudinal heminaopia in the left eye: typically seen with nonarteritic anterior ischaemic optic neuropathy but also normal pressure glaucoma (usually